Week 6: In-Class#

 Use list slicing to extract the following lists from months.
 Each can be extracted with a single slice:

-Use the months list from the previous exercise along with the following list:
+Use the months list from the previous exercise along with the following list, which contains the number of days in each month:

 days = [31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31]

-Create a new list, months_with_more_than_d_days, containing the names of all months that have more than d days.
+Given months, days, and d create a new list, long_months, containing the names of all months that have more than d days.
 For example, for d = 30, the list should contain:

 ['Jan', 'Mar', 'May', 'Jul', 'Aug', 'Oct', 'Dec']